 If you have access to foods rich in thiamine, your chances of developing beriberi are low.
 Today, in the United States, beriberi mostly occurs in people with an alcohol use disorder and may also occur as a complication of weight loss surgery.

 Beriberi from other causes is rare in the United States.
 Still, the disease can be seen in:

 - women who have extreme nausea and vomiting in pregnancy (hyperemesis gravidarum)

 - people following bariatric surgery

-The symptoms of beriberi vary depending on the type, wet or dry.
-The following are symptoms of wet beriberi:
+The symptoms of beriberi vary depending on the type.

 - shortness of breath during physical activity

 - waking up short of breath

 - swollen lower legs